-- (1) It is essential that the audit firm test the RWB's reconciliation of its financial records to the One Stop Management Information System (OSMIS) maintained by AWI.
-The Auditor should include a note to the financial statements confirming whether such a reconciliation was done by the RWB in a satisfactory manner. - Auditors are required under Federal audit guidelines to test (2) compliance with Federal cash management requirements and report any material problems.
-However, WFI/AWI have established state level quidance for cash management that also should be tested.
-The auditor should review the key guidelines contained in the OSMIS Manual produced by AWI concerning cash management, especially the criteria for Allowable Cash On Hand, and conduct the appropriate tests of compliance. - (3) The audit must examine the status of compliance with state and federal laws governing structure, functions, and mission of local workforce boards and report any material noncompliance.
+- (1) It is essential that the audit firm test the RWB's reconciliation of its financial records to the One Stop Management Information System (OSMIS) maintained by DEO.
+The Auditor should include a note to the financial statements confirming whether such a reconciliation was done by the RWB in a satisfactory manner. - (2) Auditors are required under Federal audit guidelines to test compliance with Federal cash management requirements and report any material problems.
+However, WFI/DEO established state level quidance for management that also should be tested.
+The auditor should review the key guidelines contained in the OSMIS Manual produced by DEO concerning cash management, especially the criteria for Allowable Cash On Hand, and conduct the appropriate tests of compliance. - (3) The audit must examine the status of compliance with state and federal laws governing structure, functions, and